thivinanandh/pdf_to_h5p_converter/README.md

 The App is now deployed on [Heroku](https://h5p2pdf.herokuapp.com)

+**Heroku has closed its free usage, so the app deployment is currently unavailable**

 **Note: If you have a problem while uploading the h5p file, then just open the file with "LUMI" , save it and then upload the file**